The Challenge FundFinancial Support

 The AgriFI Kenya Challenge Fund is looking to award an indicative amount of EUR 18,000,000 to agri-enterprises as financial support.

-Any financial support requested from AgriFI Kenya Challenge Fund must fall within the following range:
+Any financial support requested from AgriFI Kenya Challenge Fund in the first call must fall within the following range:

 - Minimum amount: Euro 200,000